Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Conclusions

 \section{Conclusions}

-In this paper, we provide an upper bound on the code size for the deletion (insertion) channel with a given deletion (insertion) probability, input length, and target frame error rate.
+In this paper, we develop upper bounds on the code size for the deletion (insertion) channel with a given deletion (insertion) probability, input length, and target codeword error probability.
 This is done by providing a reference output distribution for the general converse bound from \cite{tan15asymptotic}, which we call a layer-oriented distribution.
-The layer-oriented distribution leads to a converse bound tighter than the trivial BEC bound for the deletion channel.
-Also, we provided the algorithm of computing a simple achievability bound for a general discrete channel.
-This distribution can be found for other channels, where so-called layers exist, i.e., subsets of the output alphabet that are equiprobable for any input.
+The layer-oriented distribution leads to a converse bound tighter than the BEC bound, which is the only existing alternative, for both deletion and insertion channels.
+We also provide an algorithm for computing a simple achievability bound for a general discrete channel, and apply it to the channels with synchronization errors.
+The developed converse bounds are obtained by significantly relaxing the symbol-wise converse bounds; however, they remain useful for deletion and insertion channels.
+This is because they are coupled with some side information to make them tractable, and the amount of side information given is less compared to the alternative of the BEC bound.
+Finally, we note that although the bounds are tighter than existing results, the gap between the converse and achievability bounds remains significant, indicating that there is room for further improvement.

+\begin{IEEEbiography}[{{ }}] {Ruslan Morozov} was born in Saint Petersburg, USSR.
+He received BSc and MSc in Saint Petersburg Polytechnic University, and PhD in Information Theory in ITMO University, the advisor was Peter Trifonov.
+He has also worked in Huawei Moscow Research Center in the Coding Lab, and in CTAR Lab, Bilkent University, Ankara, under supervision of Tolga Duman.
+His research interests include coding theory and information theory, specifically polar and LDPC/GLDPC codes, as well as their applications.
+He is also interested in the combinatorics of the deletion channel. \end{IEEEbiography}